Lee Shuang-tze

-Li Shuang-tze (Chinese: 李雙澤; pinyin: Lǐ Shuāng-zé; July 14, 1949 – September 10, 1977) graduated from National Taiwan Normal University High School and Tamkang University.
-He was a painter, composer, and folk singer, and is respected as the catalyst of the campus folk song movement in Taiwan, together with Parangalan (胡德夫) and Yang Xian (楊弦).
+Lee Shuang-tze (李雙澤 (Lǐ Shuāng-zé); July 14, 1949 – September 10, 1977) graduated from National Taiwan Normal University High School and Tamkang University.
+He was a painter, composer, and folk singer, and is respected as the catalyst of the campus folk song movement in Taiwan, together with Parangalan (胡德夫) and Yang Hsien.

 Biography

-Li Shuang-ze was a young composer and artist known as the "Chinese Bobby Dylan."
+Lee Shuang-tze was a young composer and artist known as the "Chinese Bobby Dylan."
 His father was of Filipino-Chinese descent, and he came to Taiwan via Hong Kong with his mother when he was in elementary school.
 He enrolled in the mathematics department at Tamkang College of Arts and Sciences (now Tamkang University) in 1968 but eventually found his calling in the architecture department and even considered abandoning his math studies and switching his major to architecture.
-Art critic Gu Xian-liang (顧獻樑) became head of the architecture department, which inspired Li to develop his skills in the arts.
-He took almost all of the art-related courses offered by the department, and was particularly inspired by the watercolor classes taught by Xi Dezhen.
+Art critic Koo Hsien-liang (顧獻樑) became head of the architecture department, which inspired Lee to develop his skills in the arts.
+He took almost all of the art-related courses offered by the department, and was particularly inspired by the watercolor classes taught by Shiy De-jinn.
 Although he was unable to switch departments due to a lack of credits in his undergraduate degree in mathematics, this experience laid the groundwork for his future work in art and literature.

-In 1972, Li began working in Taipei to make a living and frequented the Embassy of Colombia's café, where young people like him, including Parangalan, Yang Xian, Han Zhenghao, Wu Chu-chu, and others, would gather.
-About the café, Li said, “I had never had the chance to enter such a glamorous place when I was abroad: it had mahogany carved tables and chairs, floor-to-ceiling windows with bright red carpets; elegant ladies and dapper gentlemen, jeweled and glamorous; the sizzling steaks, interlaced with the sound of forks and knives against plates, and Parangalan was behind the piano, which spun on a revolving base.”
+In 1972, Lee began working in Taipei to make a living and frequented the Embassy of Colombia's café, where young people like him, including Parangalan, Yang Hsien, Han Cheng-hao, Wu Chu-chu, and others, would gather.
+About the café, Lee said, “I had never had the chance to enter such a glamorous place when I was abroad: it had mahogany carved tables and chairs, floor-to-ceiling windows with bright red carpets; elegant ladies and dapper gentlemen, jeweled and glamorous; the sizzling steaks, interlaced with the sound of forks and knives against plates, and Parangalan was behind the piano, which spun on a revolving base.”